electricSemyon/declarative.js/README.md

 # declarative.js
 Javascript library, that contains cool declarative features from other languages.
-Edit